Baqend/guide/src/topics/partial-updates/index.md

 Typical situations when you need that are:

 1. Your app is under high load and needs a way to speed up writes.
-2. Your app does not need the full object and just wants to increase a counter for example.
+2. Your app does not need to load the object and just wants to increase a counter for example.

 Take the following example.
 You are counting visits of a page in your app and you have a counter field saving that value in the database.